 - Offering useful content where consumers spend their time

-- Facilitating real-time conversation
+- Facilitating real-time conversations

-- Improving credibility and thought leadership
+- Improving credibility and though leadership

 The WHO has also joined the conversation, further endorsing the use of social media to spread information.
 Additionally, social media management platform Hootsuite and healthcare giant the Mayo Clinic have been working together since 2015 to educate healthcare professionals on the power and importance of social media.